smizell/hyperdescribe/hyperdescribe-draft.md

 #### `accepts`

 The `accepts` property specifies the media types the server accepts for this action.
+This is optional, and if it is not present, `application/x-www-form-urlencoded` is assumed.

 #### `rel`